jacobhumston/Pterodactyl-Server-Manager/README.md

-# THIS IS NOT FINSIHED AND DOES NOT ACTUALLY WORK...
+# THIS IS NOT FINISHED AND DOES NOT ACTUALLY WORK...
+Project may be continued in the future.

 # Pterodactyl-Server-Manager